A Quantum Version of The Spectral Decomposition Theorem of Dynamical Systems, Quantum Chaos Hierarchy: Ergodic, Mixing and Exact: The Spectral Decomposition Theorem of Dynamical Systems

 \item[$(III)$] $\|P^{n}Qf\| \rightarrow 0$ \,\,\, as \,\,\, $n \rightarrow \infty$ for every $f \in L^{1}$.

 \end{enumerate} \end{theorem}

-Basically, this theorem describes the temporal evolution of any density in a simple manner with an initial term which oscillates between each of the densities $g_i$ under the assumption that this evolution has a constrictive Perron-Frobenius operator.
-And with a remaining term $Qf$ goes to zero, which is the expression of a process of relaxation to equilibrium which we will analize in the section 5.
-By the property (2) of the theorem, it follows that
+\nd Assuming that time evolution has a constrictive Perron-Frobenius operator then Eq. \eqref{SDT2} describes the evolution of any density having an initial term which oscillates between densities $g_i$.
+We note that $Qf$ is associated with a relaxation process which we will analyze in section 5.
+By property (II) of Theorem \eqref{SDT2} we have